Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A New Algorithm to Compute

-The normalized Jacobi sum of the multiplicative characters $\chi_1,\chi_2,...\chi_r$ of $\mathbb{F}_q$ is defined by
+The normalized Jacobi sum of the multiplicative characters $\chi_1,\chi_2,\dots,\chi_r$ of $\mathbb{F}_q$ is defined by

-\begin{theorem}[\cite{St1890}]{Stickelberger's Congruence Theorem} \end{theorem}
+\begin{theorem}{(Stickelberger's Congruence Theorem \cite{St1890})} \end{theorem}

-We will use Stickelberger's Congruence Theorem with $q=p$, and use it to compute the $\mathfrak{B}$-adic valuations of the Jacobi sums arising in Theorem \ref{theorem:pointcountgeneral} and Corollary \ref{coro:d=9}.
-Given that $\mathfrak{B}$ will always divide $(\zeta_p-1)$ exactly once, we note the following immediate consequence of Stickelberger's Congruence Theorem.
+We will use Stickelberger's Congruence Theorem with $q=p$ to compute the $\mathfrak{B}$-adic valuations of the Jacobi sums arising in Theorems \ref{theorem:pointcountgeneral} and \ref{theorem:pointcount2}.
+Given that $\mathfrak{B}$ will always divide the quantity $(\zeta_p-1)$ exactly once, we note the following immediate consequence of Stickelberger's Congruence Theorem.